n1t5ua5/mls-monitor/journals/Austin.md

 <!-- 9/26/23
-Got the database to deploy in the afternoon & then I had to backtrack to deploy the api again, I missed a few steps previously on accident.
-Once it's up & running officially, I'm going to refocus on css for the next day or so to add some final touches.
+Got the database to deploy in the afternoon & then I had to backtrack to deploy the api again, I missed a few steps previously on accident but I finally, finally got it all deployed.
+However I'm still getting a 404 error in the browser... think I know what the issue is though.
+Once this thing is actually live I'm going to refocus on css for the next day or so to add some final touches.
 -->